FUNDRAISING DURING TURBULENT TIMES

 5 Things to Consider When Needing to Raise Funds During Economical Challenges

-With that we would like to offer several things consider when needing to fundraise during turbulent times:
+With that being said, we would like to offer several things consider when needing to fundraise during turbulent times:

 1. Don’t rush your audience.